-I. Employment Legislations
+A. Employment Legislations

 Employment laws in India do not stem from any single legislation.
-There are 44 national and close to 150 state level laws governing subjects ranging from conditions of employment to social security, health, safety, welfare, trade unions, industrial and labour disputes, etc. We have set out below an overview of the key employment laws in India, several of which are in the process of being consolidated and codified into 4 labour codes87:
+There are 44 national legislations and close to 150 state level laws governing subjects ranging from conditions of employment to social security, health, safety, welfare, trade unions, industrial and labour disputes, etc. We have set out below an overview of the key employment laws in India, several of which are in the process of being consolidated and codified into the above-mentioned 4 labour codes.